Flu season often continues into early spring. Here are 5 reasons you should get vaccinated as soon as you can.

 The best way to protect yourself is to get a flu shot in the early fall, before flu viruses begin circulating.

 The flu vaccine reduces the risk of flu by 40% to 60%, according to recent studies by the Centers for Disease Control and Prevention.

-But even if you get the flu after getting a flu shot, vaccination can make your symptoms less severe.
+Even if you get the flu after getting a flu shot, vaccination can make your symptoms less severe.
 Studies have shown that adults who got the flu after being vaccinated had a 31% lower risk of death than those who were unvaccinated.

 Adults 65 and older, pregnant people, and people with chronic conditions such as asthma, diabetes, heart disease, cancer, and HIV are at high risk for flu complications.
-These individuals can have a harder time fighting the flu, usually because they have weaker immune systems.
+These people can have a harder time fighting the flu, usually because they have weaker immune systems.

 The flu shot can’t make you sick because it doesn’t contain a live virus.

-It takes about 2 weeks for the flu shot to start preventing flu, so if you get sick with the flu after getting vaccinated, chances are you were infected before the vaccine started to work.
+It takes about 2 weeks for the flu shot to start preventing flu.
+So, if you get sick with the flu after getting vaccinated, you might have been infected before the vaccine started to work.

 Visit kp.org/flu to find flu shot locations near you.